Agoric/documentation/main/zoe/api/zoe-contract-facet.md

   - `amountKeywordRecord`: `{AmountKeywordRecord}``
   - Returns: `{AmountKeywordRecord}`
   - Subtracts the `amountKeywordRecord` argument from the `ZCFseat`'s staged allocation and returns the resulting new staged allocation value.
+The subtracted amount value cannot be greater than the subtracted from amount (i.e. negative results are not allowed).

 ### `ZCFSeat.clear()`
   - Returns: `{void}`